-For those who are wanting to RV full-time, one of the looming questions is “how will we do our laundry?”
-In other words, should you buy an RV washer and dryer or opt for the laundromat or campground laundry instead?
+For those wanting to RV full-time, one of the looming questions is “how will we do our laundry?”
+Should you buy an RV washer and dryer or opt for using a laundromat or campground laundry instead?
 For us, the answer wasn’t that simple.

 This blog article contains affiliate links.
 We receive a small commission at no extra cost to you so we can continue to create more helpful free content.
 Thank you, we appreciate your support!